davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.superCircleDrawer/index.md

 - It should contain an `ArrayList` collection of `Circles`.
 Define an instance variable for the `ArrayList` that will be used to hold all of the `Circle` objects.

 - A constructor that inputs an integer argument `numCircles`, the number of `Circles` to add to the initial collection.
 Then instantiate the `ArrayList` and populate it with `numCircles` circles.
 Each circle you create and insert into the collection should have a random diameter (from 1 to 100) and a random x and y position.
 The coordinates should be within the dimensions of the canvas, which is 800 (Width) by 600 (Height).
+Go ahead and make the circle **visible** too.
 Note the new `moveTo(..)` method that has been provided to circles can be used here.

 - An `addCircle(..)` method that inputs a single `Circle` object, adds the given circle to the collection, and draws it on the canvas.
 You do not need to _create_ any Circles in this method.
 Simply assume that a Circle object has already been created, and is being passed to this method.